leporello-js/leporello-js/README.md

   - `in`
   - `void`
   - Comma operator

-Certain operators that are not supported are by design, as they are not purely functional.
-These include:
   - Increment and decrement
   - `delete`

 ## Importing third-party libs

-Sometimes you want to import third party library that uses imperative language constructs.
-You may want to use it to perform side-effects or maybe it mutates data inside but still provides functional interface (does not mutate function arguments).
-Good example of such library is [bignumber.js](https://github.com/MikeMcl/bignumber.js/) - it makes a lot of mutating assignments inside, but `BigNumber` instances are immutable.

-To use `bignumber.js` you add an `external pragma` before the import:
+To enable its comprehensive functionalities, Leporello.js parses and instruments your source code.
+Should you wish to import a module as a black box, preventing the ability to step into its functions, you can utilize the `external` pragma.
+For instance:

 ```
 /* external */
-import BigNumber from './path/to/bignumber.mjs';
+import {Foo} from './path/to/foo.js';
 ```

-`external pragma` is just a comment that contains only the literal string `external` (both styles for comments and extra whitespaces are allowed).
+`external` pragma is just a comment that contains only the literal string `external` (both styles for comments and extra whitespaces are allowed).

+If a module path is a non-local path including a protocol and a host then it is always imported as an external module.
+Example:

+![External import](docs/images/external_import.png)

 Now the module is imported as a black box - you cannot debug `BigNumber` methods.

-![External import](docs/images/external_import.png)

 Currently every external is loaded once and cached until Leporello is restarted (TODO change path to modules every time it changed on disk, since modules are